-by Stuart McGill
+by Dr. Stuart McGill

 Having worked with back pained people and high performance athletes for over 30 years, I am often asked, "To choose the most influential variable that links pain and performance".
 My response would be an underperforming core.
 Why is this?
 What is the core?